AlexFullmoon/thinkpad-x1-yoga-5-hack/README.md

   - Kext order: see comments to kext entries in config.
   - Quirks:
     - `AppleXcpmCfgLock` is required, CFG lock cannot be disabled in firmware.
-    - `AppleCpuPmCfgLock` is apparently not necessary, though.
+    - `AppleCpuPmCfgLock` is apparently not necessary, though?
     - `CustomSMBIOSGuid` is used for multiboot configuration.
 If you use only macOS, disable it.
     - `DisableIoMapper` is disabled because I replace DMAR table.
 See [docs/ACPI.md](docs/ACPI.md).
 - Misc